eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 6.4.1 Relying Party lifecycle

-[Section 4.6.6](#466-relying-party) presented the lifecycle of a Relying Party:
+[Section 4.6.7](#467-relying-party) presented the lifecycle of a Relying Party:

 1. A Relying Party is registered by a Registrar in the Member State where it resides.
 Relying Party registration is discussed in [Section 6.4.2](#642-relying-party-registration).
-2. Under specific conditions, a Registrar may decide to suspend or cancel registration of a Relying Party.
+2. Under specific conditions, a Registrar may decide to suspend or cancel the registration of a Relying Party.
 This is discussed in [Section 6.4.3](#643-relying-party-suspension-or-cancellation).

 #### 6.4.2 Relying Party registration

-[Figure 11](#61-scope) depicts the Relying Party Instance to the right of the Wallet Unit.
+[Figure 12](#61-scope) depicts the Relying Party Instance to the right of the Wallet Unit.
 A Relying Party Instance is a combination of hardware and software used by a Relying Party to interact with a Wallet Unit.
 A Relying Party can operate multiple Relying Party Instances.
 This will happen especially in case the